 Course Selection - Track B (Cultural Studies & Spanish)

-- You will enroll in four or five courses.
+- You will enroll in four or five courses per semester.
 You can select from the Cultural Studies course offerings, which include courses in Spanish in the areas of language, culture, literature and history.

 - All courses in Spanish are taught at the advanced language level, but are open to students at the intermediate level and above.

 Please note that Track B students may select the following three courses from Track A's Core Business Curriculum: